sugarcrm-developers/sugar-fraud-detector/CONTRIBUTING.md

 1. Work on your changes within a topic branch.
 1. Create a pull request

-Pull requests are accepted under the discretion of the Professor M School maintainer(s).
+Pull requests are accepted under the discretion of the Sugar-Fraud-Detector maintainer(s).
 Improve the chances your PR will be merged by following the requirements and guidelines below.
 For any questions, please e-mail developers@sugarcrm.com.

 ## REQUIREMENTS

-- By creating a pull request, you are agreeing to [SugarCRM Open Source Contributor terms](https://github.com/sugarcrm/school/blob/master/docs/CONTRIBUTOR_TERMS.pdf).
+- By creating a pull request, you are agreeing to [SugarCRM Open Source Contributor terms](docs/CONTRIBUTOR_TERMS.pdf).

 ## GUIDELINES